Barbapapazes/nuxt-authorization/README.md

 })
 ```

-If you have many abilities, you could prefer to create a directory `utils/abilities/` and create a file for each ability.
-Having the abilities in the `utils` directory allows auto-import to work in the client while having a simple import in the server `~/utils/abilities`.
+If you have many abilities, you could prefer to create a directory `shared/utils/abilities/` and create a file for each ability.
+Having the abilities in the `shared/utils` directory allows auto-import to work in the client while having a simple import in the server `~~/shared/utils/abilities`. **Remember that the shared folder only exports the first level of the directory.** So you have to export the abilities in the `shared/utils/abilities/index.ts` file.

 By default, guests are not allowed to perform any action and the ability is not called.
 This behavior can be changed per ability: